andre-st/goodreads-toolbox/savreviews.md

 **Note:**

-The generated files (one per star-rating) contain review-texts and dates only.
+The generated files (one per star-rating) contain review-texts, dates and the review-ID only.
 They do not contain any other information, e.g., user names.
 If there is interest in these details or other output formats, just contact me or add an [issue](https://github.com/andre-st/goodreads/issues).